Crying: A Merck Manual of Patient Symptoms podcast

 The ears are examined for signs of trauma (eg, blood in the canal or behind the tympanic membrane) or infection (eg, red, bulging tympanic membrane).
 The corneas are stained with fluorescein and examined with a blue light to rule out corneal abrasion, and the fundi are examined with an ophthalmoscope for signs of hemorrhage.
 (If retinal hemorrhages are suspected, examination by an ophthalmologist is advised.)
 The oropharynx is examined for signs of thrush or oral abrasions.
 The skull is gently palpated for signs of fracture.

 A high index of suspicion is warranted when evaluating crying.
 Parental concern is an important variable.
 When concern is high, the clinician should be wary even when there are no conclusive findings because the parents may be reacting subconsciously to subtle but significant changes.
 Conversely, a very low level of concern, particularly if there is lack of parental interaction with the infant or child, can indicate a bonding problem or an inability to assess and manage the child's needs.
 Inconsistency of the history and the child's clinical presentation should raise concerns about possible abuse.

 It is helpful to distinguish the general area of concern.
 For example, with fever, the most likely etiology is infectious; respiratory distress without fever indicates possible cardiac etiology or pain.
 Abnormalities in stool history or abdominal pain during examination is consistent with a GI etiology.
-Specific findings often suggest certain causes (see see Some Causes of Crying).
+Specific findings often suggest certain causes (see Table 4: Some Causes of Crying).

 The time frame is also helpful.
 Crying that has been intermittent over a number of days is of less concern than sudden, constant crying.
 Whether the cry is exclusive to a time of day or night is helpful.
 For example, recent onset of crying at night in an otherwise happy, healthy infant or child may be consistent with separation anxiety or sleep association issues.